Support Services

 The Board of Education believes that effective precautions and work practice controls are the best methods for the containment of potentially infectious materials and provide employees, students and others in the school community with the best protection against such exposure to contagious diseases.

-Consistent with this belief and Federal regulation, the Superintendent of Schools shall establish a written Exposure Control Plan designed to eliminate or minimize employee exposure to blood or other potentially infectious materials.
+Consistent with this belief and Federal regulation, the Superintendent of Schools will establish a written Exposure Control Plan designed to eliminate or minimize employee exposure to blood or other potentially infectious materials.

 The Exposure Control Plan shall include: